 Stolen property valued at less than $300 and more than $100 may be charged as a misdemeanor, which means you could be facing up to a year in jail.
 If the stolen goods are valued at more than $300, then the offense may be charged as a felony.
 Felonies include at least a year in jail.

 Fighting theft charges require an attorney with experience, dedication, and in-depth knowledge of criminal law.
-Our theft defense lawyer is a former prosecutor who has an insider's perspective into how theft crimes are prosecuted.
+Our Orlando theft crime lawyer is a former prosecutor who has an insider's perspective into how theft crimes are prosecuted.
 We know how to navigate the courts, how to strategically prepare a case, and how to investigate the details of a charge.
-Have our attorney put his insight and experience to work for you.
+Have our Orlando theft crime attorney put his insight and experience to work for you.